aarondallarosa/Multi-Effect-Pedal/README.md

 I apologize for this being incomplete, everything will be updated and properly structured as the project evolves.

 The `.cpp` files here are currently intended for testing DSP algorithms, and are not updated for my current real-time code.
-The `.wav` files are audio examples demonstrating the effects.
+There are `.mp4` files located in the "Audio Demos" folder which are audio examples demonstrating the effects.

 **Thank you for visiting this repository!**